 Building greater coherence across development, crisis and peace sectors

-This blog sets out the agenda for DI’s upcoming crisis and development financing webinars, and explains how you can be involved.
+This blog sets out the agenda for DI’s webinar series on crisis and development financing

 Current trends indicate that the link between poverty, vulnerability and crises is likely to strengthen in the future.
 By 2030, a larger proportion of the world’s poor are set to reside in fragile and protracted crisis contexts.
 Crises are becoming increasingly protracted and complex in nature, with humanitarian assistance often going to the same crisis year-on-year, and this trend has led to increasing consensus among policy-makers on the need for longer-term development responses in crisis contexts, and more joined-up approaches to strengthen effectiveness.
 Greater coherence between development, crisis and peace agendas is needed to enable progress towards the common goal to ‘leave no one behind’.
 This is particularly so for protracted crisis contexts, where short-term humanitarian and longer-term development responses more commonly overlap.